 A tiny naturist paradise near the Torrequebrada casino in Benalmádena, Benalnatura has everything you need to spend a relaxing naked day in the sun.
 There are showers, toilets, a barbecue area, and a great little chiringuito (beach restaurant) doing everything from filled rolls to fried fish to a daily menu.
 Although the naturist beach is sandwiched between apartment blocks, as you walk down the steps through the shaded, wooded entrance, you almost feel as if you're on a jungle desert island.
 All around there are aloes and cacti, palm trees, pampas grass and bamboo, and the sandy beach itself is 100 per cent spotless.
 It's also 100 per cent nudist.
 You can't get served at the bar unless you're in the buff!

 Less than ten minutes from Málaga capital, you'll find the city's only official naturist beach, next to the mouth of the Guadalhorce River in the San Julian neighbourhood.
-Near the entrance where ther is more than ample parking you get a textile-naturist mix, but round to the right it's more fully naturist.
-Mostly Spanish, lots of families and a great laid-back atmosphere – as long as you don't mind the low-flying aircraft overhead (It's situated right under the flight approach to Málaga airport!) or stray golf balls.
-It is backed (and fenced) by the Malaga Parador de Golf Hotel and Golf course.
-The beach is long, wide and sandy, and there are showers, toilets and beach bars near the entrance.
+Near the entrance where ther is more than ample parking you get a textile-naturist mix, but round to the right it's more naturist.
+Mostly Spanish, lots of families and a laid-back atmosphere – as long as you don't mind the low-flying aircraft overhead -it ia located right under the flight approach to Málaga airport! or stray golf balls - it is also backed (and fenced) by the Malaga Parador de Golf Hotel and Golf course.
+The beach is long, wide and sandy, and there are several showers, but toilets and beach bars only near the entrance.

 Coming from Málaga towards Torremolinos on the A-7, take the San Julián-Guadalmar turning at Km 232.
 Follow the road that runs parallel to the dual carriageway and down to the beach car park.